top of page

 For many individuals, the driver’s license isn’t the first thing they notice losing after a DUI arrest; it’s the unexpected issue that surprises them later.

-Some people don’t realize their driving privileges are endangered until they receive paperwork, miss deadlines, and are informed during a routine traffic stop that their license is suspended or revoked.
+Some people don’t realize their driving privileges are endangered until they receive paperwork, miss deadlines, or are informed during a routine traffic stop that their license is suspended or revoked.

 In rural Oklahoma, driving is essential.
 It’s how residents commute to work, take their children to school, shop for groceries, attend court, and manage daily activities.